-One of the main purposes of this paper is to cut off a chain of mistakes and troubles caused by [Ka, Theorem 4.3].
-We give an alternate proof to the following famous theorem, which we call Kawamata's theorem in this paper.
+One of the main purposes of this paper is to cut a chain of troubles caused by [Ka, Theorem 4.3].
+We give an alternate proof of the following famous theorem, which we call Kawamata's theorem in this paper.
 This theorem is indispensable for the abundance conjecture.

 Theorem 1.1 (cf. [KMM, Theorem 6-1-11]).
-Let (X, B) be a klt pair, let $\pi: X \to S$ be a proper surjective morphism of normal varieties.
+Let (X, B) be a klt pair and $\pi: X \to S$ a proper surjective morphism of normal varieties.
 Assume the following conditions: